chadsansing/cineris-campaign/sessions/session-4-spoilers.md

 PCs may also have:

-- Aarok's sword Aydok (short sword, brute melee, damage +1, melee, short, unarmed melee, ignores damage resistance and sunders armor - does full damage and reduces armor rating and ability to reduce/deflect damage from other weapons by 1 on each hit until the armor is destroyed, magical effect - burns white when swung)
+- Aarok's sword Aydok (short sword, brute melee, damage +1, melee, short, unarmed melee, ignores damage resistance and sunders armor - does full damage and reduces armor rating and ability to reduce/deflect damage from other weapons by 1 on each hit until the armor is destroyed, magical effect - burns white when swung doing 1 HP to the weilder who drops it unless expecting the pain; weilder can create a glove for safer handling, but 5 sings will eat through almost any material)
 - A shard eye and its designs
 - Soul Stealer (claymore, brute melee, cumbersome, damage +2, melee, overwhelming, strength 3, 2-handed, captures the soul of its victim and binds it to wielder's service until a new victim is claimed, macabre - everyone nearby hears the victim's keening in their minds, magical effect - darkness surrounds the weapon, dwarven make)
 - Synthetic shards and their designs